 I enjoy reading, going for long walks and singing.

 Early Years Practitioner/HLTA/Breakfast Club Manager

 Hello, my name is Kate Starkie and I qualified around 15 years ago and started off my career by working in a private nursery.
 I have worked in King Street for a lot of years now and after working in many year groups.
-I joined the Early Years Unit when it first started three years ago and really enjoy working here.
+I joined the Early Years Unit when it first started five years ago and really enjoy working here.